hiimjustin000/BetterGauntlets/about.md

 This mod completely overhauls the visuals and layout of the Gauntlets.

 ## Credits:
+- Dasshu
+    - Idea
+    - Assets
+    - Logo
+    - Coding
+- LimeGradient
+    - Coding

+## Special Thanks:
-- LimeGradient - Coding the mod
+- Erymanthis - Helping with the custom font!
-- Dasshu - Idea, assets, logo, coding
+- Capeling - Helping with code and some tips!